 However, ignored at the hearings and lost in the attendant media frenzy was the fact that the U.S. is on the cusp of losing out on another leading technology of the 21st century – capturing and either using or storing waste carbon dioxide that comes from burning coal, which is certain to remain a major fuel for generating electric power for at least the next half century.
 Coal still accounts for 45 percent of U.S. electricity production, while China’s exploding economy is building one coal-fired plant a week.

-China is also investing heavily in carbon capture and storage (CCS) technology.
+China is also investing heavily in carbon capture and store (CCS) technology.
 It recently opened its first CCS facility at a power plant near Shanghai.

 CCS makes sense only in the context of efforts to curb global warming-causing greenhouse gases – primarily the CO2 that comes from burning fossil fuels – because there are just a handful of potential commercial uses for the gas.